 The "heart" of the Schlossinsel allows you to go underwater without getting wet!
-Under water, fish and bivalves as well as aquatic plants such as Hornwort and Nuphar may be observed in their natural habitat.
+Fish and aquatic plants such as Hornwort and Nuphar may be observed under water in their natural habitat.
 If you observe the goings on behind the glass long enough, you will glimpse a large number of the creatures which inhabit the waters of the National Park.
 Explanatory illustrations help to identify fish species.
 A special feature of the observatory is the wood structures lying on the bottom: dating back to the 16th century, they were likely part of a pier at the moated Orth Castle and were unearthed during the construction of the underwater observatory.